The Official Website of Alexis Krasilovsky

 The world has changed considerably since I embarked on my first global documentary feature, Women Behind the Camera.
 While screening that film - and the shorter version, Shooting Women - at dozens of festivals around the world -- in Bangladesh, Canada, France, India, Mexico, Poland, Sweden, Turkey and the U.S. -- I met many wonderful filmmakers who inspired me to make a second global documentary.

-Working transculturally and transnationally on Pastriology with Co-Producers Sanjoy Ghosh (India), Hamidou Soumah, Ph.D.
+Working transculturally and transnationally on Let Them Eat Cake with Co-Producers Sanjoy Ghosh (India), Hamidou Soumah, Ph.D.
 (US/France/Republic of Guinea) and Unit Directors including Rosa Carrillo (Mexico), Shabnam Ferdousi (Bangladesh), Moussa Kemoko Diakité (Republic of Guinea), Christopher Garambullo (New Mexico), Christian Lanazca (Peru), Ajit Nag (India) and others on this complex film about the world hunger crisis makes me hopeful that what we have to say together can inspire change.

 Women Behind the Camera and Shooting Women won five Best Documentary awards; I was also honored to received a Tribute Award at the San Francisco Women’s Film Festival “for achievements in independent cinema,” and a lifetime achievement award at the Gdansk DocFilm Festival.
-As we begin the process of entering Pastriology into festivals in the US and abroad, we are hopeful that this film will receive similar recognition and make an impact.
+The book, Shooting Women: Behind the Camera, Around the World, by Harriet Margolis, Alexis Krasilovsky, and Julia Stein, (Intellect Press: London, 2015) is available at intellectbooks.com.

 In the meantime, I’ve released several of my previously released independent films and videos on DVD: End of the Art World (featuring Andy Warhol and Bob Rauschenberg), Beale Street (where Martin Luther King, Jr. marched before his assassination), Exile, Blood, and Some Women Writers Kill Themselves - a DVD collection of my cinépoems and poetry.
-Canyon Cinema will be offering some of my work on-line.
+Canyon Cinema will be offering some of my work on-line via Fandor and Kanopy.

 I hope you’ll take a look at my work and let me know what you think.